 The advantage of the FoS approach is that clear thresholds between stability and instability can be defined and modelled numerically, however, in reality, there is considerable uncertainty in input parameters and it is a generally held view that the geomechanical basis for stability analysis in peat is limited given the nature of peat as an organic, rather than mineral soil.

 To reflect these limitations, both approaches are adopted and outputs from each approach integrated in the assessment of landslide likelihood.
-Error!
-Reference source not found.Plate 1.2 shows the approach:
+Plate 1.2 shows the approach:

 Plate 1.2 Risk assessment approach